The Essential Tools Used by Arborists to Safely Cut Down Trees

 The Wood Chipper: Disposing of Tree Debris

 Once a tree has been cut down, arborists must dispose of the debris properly.
-This is where a wood chipper comes in handy.
+This is where a Wood Chipper comes in handy.
 This machine is designed to shred tree branches and trunks into small wood chips, making it easier to dispose of or use as mulch.
 Wood chippers come in various sizes and can handle different types of wood.
 Some are designed for residential use, while others are more heavy-duty and used by professional arborists.

 When using a wood chipper, proper safety precautions must be followed to prevent accidents.